-- (C) Conclusion reached; - (D) The basis for those conclusions; and - (E) A copy of the eligibility determination made under section (m). - (4) If, within 30 days after NIGC receives a report, NIGC does not object to the issuance of a license, the Commission's licensing determination shall be deemed conclusive. - (5) The Commission shall respond to requests for information from the Chairman concerning Primary Management Officials or High Security Gaming Licensees who are the subject of a report.
-Such a request shall toll the 30-day period under section (4) of this section until the Chairman receives the information requested. - (6) If, within the 30-day period under section (4) of this section, NIGC provides the Tribe or Commission with a statement of objection, the Commission shall reconsider the application.
-The Commission shall make a final decision after considering the objections of the NIGC. - (7) If a license is not issued to an applicant, the Commission: - (A) Shall notify the NIGC; and - (B) May forward copies of its eligibility determination and report (if any) to the NIGC for inclusion in the Indian Gaming Individuals Records System (IGIRS). - (8) With respect to Primary Management Officials and High Security Gaming Licensees, the Commission shall retain applications and reports (if any) of background investigations for inspection by the Chairman or his or her designee for no less than three (3) years from the date of termination. - (o) Drug Testing: Each Commission Member, Commission employee, Primary Management Official, High Security Gaming Licensee and Low Security Gaming Licensee, upon selection or hire and prior to appointment or licensure, shall undergo urinallysis to test for drug use, the results of which may be used in appointment and licensing determinations.
+- (5) The Commission shall respond to requests for information from the Chairman concerning Primary Management Officials or Key Employees who are the subject of a notice of results.
+Such a request shall toll the 30-day period under Subsection (n)(4) of this Ordinance until the Chairman receives the information requested. - (6) If, within the 30-day period under Subsection (n)(4) of this Ordinance, NIGC provides the Tribe or Commission with a statement of objection, the Commission shall reconsider the application.
+The Commission shall make a final decision after considering the objections of the NIGC. - (7) If a license is not issued to an applicant, the Commission, if required by NIGC, shall: - (A) Notify the NIGC; and - (B) Forward copies of its eligibility determination and notice of results (if any) to the NIGC for inclusion in the Indian Gaming Individuals Records System. - (8) With respect to Primary Management Officials and Key Employees, the Commission shall retain license applications, including Privacy Act and False Claims Notices as provided in Subsections (k)(2) and (3), and notice of results (if any) of background investigations and eligibility determinations (if any) for inspection by the Chairman or his or her designee for no less than three years from the date of termination. - (9) Within 30 days after the issuance of a license for a Primary Management Official or Key Employee, the Commission shall notify NIGC of its issuance, if required by NIGC. - (o) DRUG TESTING.
+Each Commission Member, Commission employee, Primary Management Official, High Security Gaming Licensee and Low Security Gaming Licensee, upon selection or hire and prior to appointment or licensure, shall undergo urinalysis to test for drug use, the results of which may be used in appointment and licensing determinations.